EGI-Federation/documentation/content/en/users/dev-env/notebooks/kernels/default/_index.md

      - /home/jovyan/conda-envs/
    ```

-1. Create your environmnets as needed, make sure to install a kernel
+1. Create your environments as needed, make sure to install a kernel
    (`ipykernel`) for it to show automatically:

    ```shell